Lesser-evil voting: 2002 presidential election

 In the second round of the 2002 French presidential election, graffiti in Paris told people to "vote for the crook, not the fascist."
-The "crook" in those messages was Jacques Chirac of Rally for the Republic and the "fascist" was Jean-Marie Le Pen of the National Front.
+The "crook" in those messages was Jacques Chirac of the center-right to right-wing Rally for the Republic and the "fascist" was Jean-Marie Le Pen of the far-right National Front.
 Chirac eventually won the second round having garnered 82% of the vote.

 In the United States

+Humorous References

+In a 1972 recording, the Firesign Theater satirised the upcoming Presidential election with veiled references to candidates Nixon and McGovern in fictional character George Papoon's campaign button ("Not insane") and platform ("Guaranteed Annual Year").

+In a 2004 episode of South Park, as summarized by IMDb, "Stan refuses to vote in the school mascot election because his choices are a giant douche and a turd sandwich.
+Unfortunately, his views on voting are seen as un-American, and he is ultimately banished from the town."

 Vietnam War era

-The term has been used to describe the phenomenon of US liberals refusing to vote during the Vietnam War era.
+In a 2012 op-ed piece supporting the Obama campaign, the term was used to describe the phenomenon of US liberals refusing to vote during the Vietnam War era.

 2016, 2020, and 2024 presidential elections

 In the 2016 United States presidential election, both major candidates of the major parties — Hillary Clinton (D) and Donald Trump (R) — had disapproval ratings close to 60% by August 2016.
 Green Party candidate Jill Stein invoked this idea in her campaign stating, "Don't vote for the lesser evil, fight for the greater good."
-Green Party votes hurt Democratic chances in 2000 and 2016.
-This sentiment was repeated for the next two election cycles, both of which were between presidential candidates Joe Biden (D) and Donald Trump (R), until the withdrawal of Joe Biden from the 2024 United States presidential election, at which point Kamala Harris (D) was considered by many the new lesser evil.
+This sentiment was repeated for the next two election cycles, both of which were between presidential candidates Joe Biden (D) and Donald Trump (R).

-The principle has frequently been invoked in the United States as an appeal to vote for whomever is running against Donald Trump, with the Democratic Party's presidential candidate, whoever it is, being the "lesser evil."
+In 2024, the principle was invoked in the United States in an appeal to vote for any Democrat who runs against Donald Trump, even if one normally votes Republican.

+African Americans

+Progressive political commentator Ta-Nehisi Coates argued "For African Americans, presidential elections have almost always been exercises in lesser evils and harm reduction."

 Israel-Palestine

-LEV has been frequently invoked to contextualize the refusal of American leftists to vote for the Democratic Party as a result of Democrat support of Israel in the Gaza war.

-Prominent commentary

-Chomsky claims LEV is largely a Hobson's choice, or gives the "illusion of choice," in the context of United States presidential elections.
-He argues LEV maintains "the bipartisan status quo under the guise of pragmatism."
-He claims it diverts "the left from actions which have the potential to be effective in advancing its agenda" including developing political organizations, street protests, and competing for office.

-Pope Francis advised that among the two most likely candidates, "lesser evil" is the most likely "greater good" for the "common good".
+LEV was identified, in an op-ed piece, as an inadequate reason for Muslims in the USA to vote for the Democratic Presidential candidate in the 2024 election.
+Progressive political commentator Ta-Nehisi Coates argued the 2024 election, which Harris lost, was largely due to a "casual contempt" against both parties due to bipartisan support of military interventionism in the Middle East, namely with respect to the Gaza war and genocide.